Talk It, Package It, Sell It! The Profit Ladder For Simple Audio Products

 The $27 Version

-This is where you add a transcript, a checklist, and a worksheet.
+This is where you add a transcript, a checklist, a worksheet, and a short “Start Here” page.
 These pieces are simple to create, but they raise the perceived value because they help different types of buyers.

 The transcript helps buyers who like to skim, search, or review later.
 The checklist helps them take action without guessing what comes next.
 The worksheet helps them apply the lesson to their own topic, offer, or situation.